aria2/aria2/doc/manual-src/en/aria2c.rst

   in PEM format.
 Use :option:`--rpc-private-key` option to specify the private key.
 Use :option:`--rpc-secure` option to enable encryption.

+  *AppleTLS* users should use the Keychain Access utility to first generate a self-signed SSL-Server certificate, e.g. using the wizard, and get the SHA-1 fingerprint from the Information dialog corresponding to that new certificate.
+  To start aria2c with :option:`--rpc-secure` use
+  `--rpc-certificate=<SHA-1>` and just omit the :option:`--rpc-private-key`
+  option.

 .. option:: --rpc-listen-all[=true|false]

   Listen incoming JSON-RPC/XML-RPC requests on all network interfaces.
 If false